Credit Matters

 Can you apply for new credit while under debt review?

-Generally no. Debt review is about settling existing debt and not taking on more credit while the process is active.
+Generally no. Debt review is designed to restructure existing debt, not to support fresh borrowing while the process is active.

 What happens if you miss a payment?